alliander-opensource/aws-jwt-sts/README.md

 > Note: keep in mind that *resource '\*'* should only be used if no other API GW's with IAM auth are used in that account.

 ### Test obtaining a JWT

 1. Ensure the AWS IAM Role / User invoking the token endpoint has execute-api permissions.
 If you are using administrator access then that is more than sufficient.
 2. Use a shell with AWS cli logged in, you can use your cli with which you deployed the stack or use cloudshell for this.
 3. Install awscurl for authentication
     `pip3 install awscurl`
 4. Install jwt-cli for jwt formatting
     `npm install -g jwt-cli`
-5. Invoke the api: `awscurl {your token endpoint}/token --service execute-api --region {your_region} | jq -r .token | jwt decode – `
+5. Invoke the api
+    `awscurl {your_token_endpoint}/token --service execute-api --region {your_region} | jq -r .token | jwt decode –`
 6. Observe the JWT